polikas/ExhibitionCurator/README.md

 ## **Where to Find the Application**

 The app is published and hosted on **Expo Go's** servers, and can be accessed using the Expo Go app.
-Users can download the Expo Go app from the Play Store, scan the QR code, and load the app on their mobile devices.
+Users can download the Expo Go app from the Play Store, scan the [QR code](https://qr.expo.dev/eas-update?slug=exp&projectId=8a44ca08-0fb5-4e30-b62b-7b0dabf51567&groupId=7ae2dbb9-2d9d-4a91-9053-d9c9e081f64b&host=u.expo.dev)
+, and load the app on their mobile devices.

 ## **How to Use**